top of page

 INSTRUCTIONS

-1. Preheat the oven or air fryer: Heat the oven at 190°C fan forced or if using the air fryer at 200°C. Line a baking tin with baking paper.
-Note: if using the air fryer, make sure the tin can fit into the air fryer OR place baking paper directly into the basket once it's heated.
+Preheat the oven to 200°C fan forced or the air fryer to 190–200°C. Line a baking tin with baking paper.
+If using an air fryer, ensure the tin fits inside or line the basket directly with baking paper once heated.

 Have you tried this recipe?

-Share it with me at @createcookshare so I can admire your masterpiece!
+Share it with me at @ so I can admire your masterpiece!

 Tap below to join me